 Always remember, the process of negotiating with your prospect and getting them to the closing stage takes a lot of time.
 So never rush your prospects into signing the dotted lines or they might react to it and never communicate back with you.

 Once the purchase decision is made, the next stage is to bring the money to you!

-Once the agreement is signed or you receive the payment, the prospect must feel that he has made a correct decision of signing the agreement.
+Once the agreement is signed or you receive the payment, the prospect must feel that he has made the correct decision to sign the agreement.

 This is the stage where you start your onboarding process.
 And you can use the CRM system to automate this process for your customers.

-You can use the sequences to send out welcome emails coupled with a starter guide.
-You can send out emails with a link to training and walkthrough with a support department link in the CTA.
+You can use the sequences to send welcome emails and a starter guide.
+You can send out emails with a link to training and a walkthrough with a support department link in the CTA.

 If your customer is satisfied with your service, he is the most powerful weapon for turning your solution into a brand!

 Keep in touch with the customers, always help them out with any difficulty they are facing and keep taking feedback from them.